 Rensselaer, Ind.
 GRANT.
-PROUD.
+Prod'r.

-The proprietor having fitted up a new shop are now fully prepared to do all kinds of blacksmithing, at the lowest price, and in the most workmanlike manner.
-Farmers, and all others needing anything in our line, are invited to give us a call.
-We purpose making and give the best guarantee in the business.
+THE proprietor having fitted up a new shop are now fully prepared to do all kinds of blacksmithing, at the lowest price, and in the most workmanlike manner.
+Farmers, and all who need anything in our line, are invited to give us a call.
+We purpose making and give a general view of the business methods adopted.